 We’re not expecting you to be experts in each other’s fields!
-Take turns teaching each other the fundamentals:
+However, we do recommend taking turns teaching each other the fundamentals of your respective fields:

-Finance – needs to know how marketing organizes spend, because it’s a lot more granular that general ledger codes.
-Finance has one general ledger code for advertising, but marketing allocates ad spend by campaigns, geography, teams… the list goes on!
+Finance – needs to know how spend on marketing is organized, because it’s a lot more granular that general ledger codes.
+Finance has one general ledger code for advertising, but digital marketing spend allocation is determined by campaigns, geography, teams… the list goes on!

-Marketing – needs to know finance’s processes and rules around submitting invoices and POs.
-Following these rules as closely as possible leads to a better, more aligned relationship.
+Marketing – needs to know finance’s processes and the rules around submitting invoices and POs.
+Following these rules as closely as possible leads to a better, more aligned relationship regarding marketing efforts.

-Then you can focus on tracking and aligning on key data points such as targeted segments, program family classifications, functional teams, tactic metadata, the position of each activity in the planning and measurement hierarchy, or common regional and business unit breakdowns.
+When you have a stronger grasp of the fundamentals of the other field, it makes it that much easier to focus on tracking and aligning on key data points such as targeted segments, program family classifications, functional teams, tactic metadata, the position of each activity in the planning and measurement hierarchy, or common regional and business unit breakdowns.

-Driving impact for the business is marketing’s top priority.
+Driving impact for the business is the top priority of a marketing campaign, in both the short and long term.
 And to get there, we need to cut out all the random acts of marketing.
 Nailing down budget alignment keeps everything organized so you can easily pivot to a different scenario and execute on it without causing massive budget headaches and delays.

-Now you’re armed with some best practices, it’s time for Forrester’s Strategic Budget Allocation Process!
+Now that you’re armed with some best practices, it’s time for Forrester’s Strategic Budget Allocation Process!